Components -> Other Components -> Fat soluble vitamins

-Common Questions About Beta-carotene, total
+Common Questions About Beta-carotene

-What is Beta-carotene, total?
+What is beta-carotene?

 Beta-carotene is a type of carotenoid, which is a natural pigment found in plants.
 It acts as an antioxidant in the body, helping to protect cells from damage caused by harmful molecules known as free radicals.
 In the diet, beta-carotene is converted into vitamin A, which is essential for good vision, a healthy immune system, and proper cell growth.

-What is Beta-carotene, total do for the body?
+What does beta-carotene do for the body?

 Beta-carotene is a carotenoid that acts as a precursor to vitamin A in the body.
 It is a powerful antioxidant that helps protect cells from damage caused by free radicals.
 Beta-carotene also supports healthy vision, immune function, and skin health.

-How much Beta-carotene, total do I need?
+How much beta-carotene do I need?

 Beta-carotene is a powerful antioxidant that can help protect the body from harmful free radicals and oxidative stress.
 It is also a precursor to vitamin A, which is essential for maintaining healthy vision, immune function, and skin health.
 Additionally, beta-carotene has been associated with a reduced risk of certain chronic diseases, such as heart disease and certain types of cancer.